-The effect can be used to observe dense areas of the early universe such as Galaxy Clusters (CL), which produce a pattern of a peak in the magnitude of the effect in the direction of the cluster.
-It is very useful for detecting distant clusters because the magnitude of the effect is basically the same at any distance from the observer.
-Other Cosmological information can be inferred such as estimates of the Hubble Constant (H0).
+The effect can be used to detect dense areas of the distant past such as the intracluster medium (ICM) of galaxy clusters, which produce a pattern of a peak in the magnitude of the effect in the direction of the cluster.
+It is very useful for detecting the furthest clusters because the magnitude of the effect is basically the same at any distance from the observer (but is an effect on intensity so it can be used accurately only on a cluster that is resolved).
+Other cosmological information can be inferred, such as estimates of the Hubble constant.
 The value of such observations is one motivation for continuing efforts to improve CMB observations.

-A further effect can happen when the dense area (e.g., cloud) is in motion relative to the Hubble Flow, which affects the average relative velocity of the electrons.
-This is known specifically as the Kinematic Sunyaev-Zel'dovich Effect (kSZE or kSZ), which produces less change to the SPD but may be distinguished by the fact that its maximum effect is at a different Frequency.
-Analysis can reveal information about the Peculiar Velocity of such a cloud.
-It leaves the CMB spectrum as that of a blackbody, but showing a different temperature:
+A further effect can happen when the dense area (e.g., cloud) is in motion relative to the Hubble flow, which affects the average relative velocity of the electrons.
+This is known specifically as the kinematic Sunyaev-Zel'dovich effect (kSZE or kSZ), which produces a smaller change to the SED but may be distinguished by the fact that its maximum effect is at a different frequency.
+Analysis can reveal information about the peculiar velocity of such a cloud.
+It leaves the CMB spectrum as that of a black body, but showing a different temperature:

 ΔTSZE ————— = -τe(ν/c) TCMB

 The non-kinematic type is sometimes referred to as the thermal Sunyaev-Zel'dovich effect (tSZE or tSZ).